ckeditor/ckeditor5/docs/tutorials/crash-course/model-and-schema.md

 ## The editor

 The editors come in a few flavors.
-While each looks very different visually, they are very similar under the hood and consist of two parts:
+While each looks different visually, they are similar under the hood and consist of two parts:

 * Editing engine,
 * Editing UI.